alexpeattie/windowed/README.md

 See **[Compatibility](https://github.com/alexpeattie/windowed/wiki/Compatibility)** in the wiki for the most up-to-date info.

-I've tested the plugin on recent versions of Firefox, Chrome and Safari (mobile & desktop) - theoretically it should work fine in IE7+ and Opera, but these are untested.
+I've tested the plugin with recent versions of Firefox, Chrome and Safari (mobile & desktop) - theoretically it should work fine in IE7+ and Opera, but these are untested.
 If you've tried the plugin with an untested browser, please, add it to the wiki!

 ## Credits